Koharu Sakuraba

 Koharu Sakuraba (桜場 コハル, Sakuraba Koharu) is a Japanese manga artist.
-Sakuraba's best-known work is Minami-ke, a slice-of-life comedy about three sisters, which has run in Young Magazine since 2004 and has been adapted into an anime that has run multiple seasons.
-Sakuraba's other works include Kyō no Go no Ni (Today in Class 5-2), which also had an anime run; and Sonna Mirai wa Uso de Aru (The Future Is a Lie).
+His best-known work is Minami-ke, a slice-of-life comedy about three sisters, which has run in Young Magazine since 2004 and has been adapted into an anime that has run multiple seasons.
+Sakuraba's other works include Kyō no Go no Ni (Today in Class 5–2), which also had an anime run; and Sonna Mirai wa Uso de Aru (The Future Is a Lie).